What’s New This Winter

 If you’d like to know more about Barbara and the services she offers writers, please visit her website at https://www.barbarakyle.com.

 While working with Barbara, I gained a lot of insight about what was working well and what needed some tweaking here and there.
 But the biggest takeaway was a genuine surprise.
 I’d written Thunderhead Rising as a mystery thriller.
 “But you’ve written a thriller,” said Barbara.
-To paraphrase her, she said that murders happen in thrillers all the time, and she believes Thunderhead Rising is a suspense thriller with a murder element rather than a mystery.
+To paraphrase her, she said that murders happen in thrillers all the time, and she believes Thunderhead Rising is a suspense thriller rather than a mystery.

 The more I thought about it, the more I knew she was right.
 This was a game changer.
 So I brought the storylines together more seamlessly to create more high-octane suspense.
 But the integrity of the story remains, and the changes are working well.
 Thank you, Barbara!